pradipta/gamification-producer/README.md

 This video is a good starting point to learn Kafka. https://www.youtube.com/watch?v=JalUUBKdcA0&t=36s 1-Create a Spring Boot Application which produces User Game Progress Event.
-Consider below sample event message and publish this to a Kafka Topic, when the user completes a particular level.
+Consider below sample event message and publish this to a Kafka Topic, when the trialUser completes a particular level.
-It contains the time spent by the user in completing that level and the overall game completion percent.
+It contains the time spent by the trialUser in completing that level and the overall game completion percent.
 Sample Event
 {
 	userId : 1,                      //0<userId<=100